tmhn/Sparta/foundations/16-REST/README.md

 Let's try the same thing with a real API rather than a website.
 This is an example API some nice people have made available for us to test with.

-Copy the following link into your address bar in Postman and change the verb back to GET
+Copy the following link into your address bar in Postman and change the verb back to GET.

 https://jsonplaceholder.typicode.com/posts